 It’s also great if you want to nitpick.
 The crucial premise to the movie is kind of ridiculous.
 A family gets a new neighbor.
 Next thing you know, they haven’t even met the neighbor (a single mom), and she is whisked off to the hospital and her weird little son comes to stay with them.
 Honestly, you spend the whole movie annoyed by the absurdity of the situation.

-But an even bigger problem for me is that the teen girl, who immediately catches on that something evil has come into their home, walks brazenly around the house at night in the dark, very often with her laptop computer as her guiding light.
+An even bigger problem for me is that the teen girl, who immediately catches on that something evil has come into their home, walks brazenly around the house at night in the dark, very often with just her laptop computer as her guiding light.
 She follows the weird little neighbor as he roams around and talks to an imaginary friend.
 She checks strange noises and moving chandeliers.
 She investigates opening garage doors and even ventures outside…at like three in the morning!!!
-Okay.
 At 44 years old, I won’t even walk into the next room at sunset unless there’s a fricking light on in it.
 Sure, I am pretty much the equivalent of a 15 year old girl—which is exactly why this chick should be acting just as I would.
 (I’m only a girl when it comes to reacting to scary things.
 Otherwise, I’m a big burly butch…bottom).

 Other problems include the fact that the girl has her boyfriend set up all these webcams—but then never checks them!
 If she did, she’d see all the fucked up stuff she assumes is going on in her house at night actually IS.
 There is major obnoxious Xbox Kinect product placement; not only do the kids play it, they USE its infrared capability to film the ghostly activity.
 They also have one of the most psychic-impaired cats EVER.
 This thing roams nonchalantly around the house and never once flinches at so much as a book flying off a shelf.